tgolsson/msgpack-odin/README.md

 # Performance

 I haven't measured against every encoding shipped by default with Odin, only CBOR.
 The reason for this is that CBOR is pretty much msgpack, so that's our baseline to beat.
+As can be seen in the baseline below, we're slightly faster on unpack, but almost four times as fast when packing.
+A major difference here could be using bufio.Writer, as the serialization stack is fairly similar otherwise.

 ### Unpack